php-tmdb/api/README.md

 Before we can install the api library, you need to install a dependency that provides this implementation.

 - For `PSR-7: HTTP Message Interface`, for example `nyholm/psr7`.
-- For `PSR-11: Container Interface`, for example `symfony/dependency-injection`.
 - For `PSR-14: Event Dispatcher`, for example `symfony/event-dispatcher`.
 - For `PSR-17: HTTP Factories`, for example `nyholm/psr7`.
 - For `PSR-18: HTTP Client`, for example `php-http/guzzle7-adapter`.